Team Shaw, High Hills Elementary celebrate Earth Day

 |0

-This work, Team Shaw, High Hills Elementary celebrate Earth Day, by SSgt Kelsey Owen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Shaw, High Hills Elementary celebrate Earth Day [Image 5 of 5], by SSgt Kelsey Owen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT